Courses

 JOUR 440.
 Public Relations Management (3)

-Prerequisite: Grade of “C” or better in JOUR 362.
+Prerequisite: Grade of “C” or better in JOUR 341.
 One of the most important functions in public relations is the management function.
-Directs the management of constituents, customers, journalists and media.
+This course focuses on the management of constituents, customers, journalists and media.
 Includes public relations theory and analysis of historical and contemporary case studies.
 Available for graduate credit.

 JOUR 445.
 Advanced Television News (3)